The Implications of Separating the Elite Men's Field at the 2020 Boston Marathon – PodiumRunner

 Further extending the separation of the elite field as its own race, male pros will leave Hopkinton 23 minutes before the masses.

 Last year, for the first time in the Boston Marathon’s 123-year history, the elite men’s field was separated from the masses, starting two minutes ahead of the first wave of open runners.
-This year, they will start 23 minutes early, ahead of the women’s elite start.
+This year, they will start 23 minutes early, ahead of the women’s elite, who will start 15 minutes before Wave One of the open field.

 Last year’s change raised some controversy over how this move altered the character of road racing, long seen as open events where all are in the same race, from the world record-holder to the last starter, and all have an opportunity to win if they run faster.
 Last year’s change felt like a head start for the elites, this year’s makes it clear that elites are running in an entirely different race.